J.I. v. USA, No. 1:18-at-00185 (E.D. Cal., filed March 15, 2018)

 In the summer of 2016, J.I., a minor, traveled from Guatemala with her older sister to reunite with their mother in the United States.
 The sisters became lost in the area near the Presidio, Texas and Ojinaga, Chihuahua border.
 Afraid and thirsty, the sisters flagged down Border Patrol agents for help.
 The sisters were then taken into custody.

-On March 15, 2018, the ACLU of Northern California filed an FTCA lawsuit against CBP alleging assault and battery, false imprisonment, intentional infliction of emotional distress, and negligence .
-The lawsuit also includes constitutional claims (violations of the Fourth and Fifth Amendments).
+On March 15, 2018, the ACLU of Northern California filed an FTCA lawsuit against CBP alleging assault and battery, false imprisonment, intentional infliction of emotional distress, and negligence.
+The lawsuit also included constitutional claims (violations of the Fourth and Fifth Amendments).
+The parties agreed to settle on October 19, 2018, and reached an agreement that includes a $125,000 payment to J.I.
+It is unclear whether CBP disciplined the agent, Fernando Saucedo III, and whether he is still employed by CBP.

 Counsel: ACLU of Northern California